Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 In the other hand Members don't go for docked bikes because they want the freedom to park their bikes when they go to work.

 ### **Where does each type of user start and end their trip?**

+Since Cyclistic has a network of 692 stations across Chicago, I decided to further analysis on customers ride differences in starting and ending point.

 ```{r}
 station_users <-  sqldf("select start_station_name, member_casual, count(ride_id) from all_trips group by  start_station_name, member_casual")